KateR14/CLOSER_KR/basic-unit1.1/  what-is-data.md

 We thought of:

 - Has a label: the data has to relate to a concept of inquiry
-  - e.g. 16* --> temperature, London --> geography, 14:00 --> time
+  - e.g. 16* &rarr; temperature, London &rarr; geography, 14:00 &rarr; time
-- Has an identifier: a person or an organiisation has to observe or measure the data
+- Has an identifier: a person or an organiisation has to observe, collect or measure the data
   - e.g. a meteorologist
-- Is consistent in the data type used, all numbers, all text
+- The data type is consistent within a single inquiry: e.g. all numbers, all text, all symbols

 ---

+## Data types

+- Data can also be ...
+    - *Should we include nominal, ordinal, discrete and continous?*

+---

 ## Data Definition [#Overview]

 Data has different definitions in different contexts and disciplines.

-What does Wikipedia tell us data is?
+What does Wikipedia tell us?

-"Data is a collection of discrete or continuous *values* that convey *information* describing the *quantity, quality, fact, statistics*, or other basic units of meaning, or sequences of *symbols* that may be further interpreted *formally*"
+- "Data is a collection of discrete or continuous *values* that convey *information* describing the *quantity, quality, fact, statistics*, or other basic units of meaning, or sequences of *symbols* that may be further interpreted *formally*"

 ---